 If you’re a U.S. citizen and you don’t have any criminal offenses, you should apply to the TSA Precheck program.

 Essentially, the Precheck program is there to make airport security checks easier and faster.
 If you apply to the program, you won’t have to stand in the regular line, but instead, you’ll be allowed to go through a quick security check.
 Precheck passengers don’t have to remove laptops and toiletries from their bags, and they don’t have to remove jackets, shoes, and belts when going through the security screener.
 They’re also screened more loosely, which makes the lines go much faster.

 Right now, over 200 airports and 73 airlines have TSA Precheck lines right next to regular security lines.
 If you’re flying domestically, most likely you’ll be able to use the Precheck security instead of the regular one.

 You can apply to this program if you’re a U.S. citizen, don’t have any criminal records, and are willing to let the TSA store your fingerprints.
 That said, it’s not for free – it’s 85$ for five years of enrollment.
 When you sign up, you’ll have to schedule a 10-minute meeting in one of their enrollment centers, which includes a background check and fingerprinting.
 If you’re accepted, you’ll be enrolled in the program, and you’ll be able to use their precheck security lines for the next five years.

-The TSA says that although the customers are screened less, the Precheck program only results in safer flights.
-They now get background information about the ‘safer’ passengers, which means that they now trust them more and do fewer inspections.
-Also, they now can separate safe passengers from potentially unsafe, and spend more of their efforts on screening all the unsafe passengers.
+The TSA says that although the Precheck customers are screened less, the Precheck program only results in safer flights.
+The Precheck program provides information about these passengers, which means TSA regards them as “safer.”
+That means they trust them more and do fewer inspections.
+Also, TSA can separate the “safe passengers” from the potentially unsafe flyers meaning they can spend more of their efforts on screening the “unsafe” passengers.